InsiteSoftware/commerce-csharp-sdk/README.md

 This package contains all of the endpoints provided by Optimizely Commerce API.
 A comprehensive list of services can be found in the swagger API documentation [here](https://mobiledev.insitesandbox.com/swagger/ui/index).

 ## Installation
-The API SDK is delivered as a Nuget package that can be imported by adding the `<nuget package name>` to your projects.
+The API SDK is delivered as a Nuget package that can be imported by adding the `Optimizely.Commerce.API` to your projects.
+For more information on the package, see the [Nuget package description](https://www.nuget.org/packages/Optimizely.Commerce.API/)

 Before using the API SDK, you will need to perform a few setup steps: